Rpc

 For more examples, please refer to:

-Asynchronous callback-based interfaces use callbacks to return asynchronous results, offering the best performance but the lowest developer-friendliness, as they can easily lead to callback hell.
+The asynchronous callback interface uses callbacks to return asynchronous results.
+It offers the best performance but is the least developer-friendly and can easily lead to callback hell.

 xxx.aimrt_rpc.pb.h